ahmdhat/coe-506-image-to-grayscale-gpu/README.md

 # Image to Grayscale Converter

-This project provides implementations of an image to grayscale converter in both Python and C. Each implementation processes the image sequentially, converting RGB values to grayscale using the formula: Y' = 0.299R + 0.587G + 0.114B.
+This project provides implementations of an image-to-grayscale converter in Python, C, and C with OpenACC for accelerated parallel processing.
+Each implementation processes the image sequentially or in parallel (OpenACC), converting RGB values to grayscale using the formula:
+**Y' = 0.299R + 0.587G + 0.114B**

+---

 ## Python Implementation